IrvanIpanJP/PredictorLLM/README.md

 **Happy Trading!**

 Leverage the power of LLMs for **stocks**, **crypto**, and beyond — adapt and integrate data sources, and enjoy a flexible, human-like memory system for advanced automated trading.

+---

+This structure provides an introduction, setup guide, and clear usage instructions with concrete examples for getting started.
+Let me know if you'd like to adjust anything further!